tsetterf/color-coded-aperture/matlab/README.md

 The third party PROPER library is required to generate point spread functions (PSFs).
 The latest version can be found on the
 [PROPER SourceForge page](https://sourceforge.net/projects/proper-library/files/).
+Be sure to download the MATLAB release, not the Python release.

 Download this library and extract the contents to `thirdparty/proper`.